antonvh/LMS-uart-esp/Libraries/UartRemote/MicroPython/README.md

 Upload the uartremote.py or the compiled uartremote.mpy through the WebREPL.

 ### SPIKE Prime and Robot Inventor 51515
-You have two options: upload the library via rshell, or just copy the whole script on top of your program.
-In order to upload the UartRemote library to the Spike Prime hub, it is convenient to install the `rshell` Python extension by:
+You have three options:
+1) just copy the whole script on top of your program.
+2) use the installer in the [SPIKE directory](https://github.com/antonvh/LMS-uart-esp/tree/main/Libraries/UartRemote/MicroPython/SPIKE)
+3) Use rshell.

+#### rshell
+Install the `rshell` Python extension by:
 ```
 pip3 install rshell
 ```